philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

     }
 ...
 ```
-Finally there is the dispatch function.
+Finally, there is the dispatch function.
 For now, let's define a very simple version of it, which just iterates over all registered listeners and calls their listener functions:

 ```js
 // src/createStore.js